Show All Answers

 CSFS also conducts forest restoration and provides guidelines on restoration following a wildfire.
 CSFS defines forest restoration as restoring healthy, diverse and resilient ecological systems to minimize uncharacteristically severe fires, especially on critical watersheds.
 Publications and documents relating to forest restoration are available online.

 Jefferson County’s geographic and climatic makeup means that there is always risk of wildfire.
 This risk is even high when the Jefferson County Sheriff’s Office issues a fire weather watch, red flag warning, or most of all a fire restriction or ban.
 Jeffco residents and visitors are encouraged to subscribe to fire restriction and ban alerts.
 Fire restrictions and bans can also be enacted by municipalities, other counties, U.S. Forest Service, and Denver Mountain Parks.
 Jeffco Open Space maintains Stage 2 fire restrictions year-round.
 Please check with each individual entity for their fire restriction and ban information.
+It is also important to sign up to receive Lookout Alert emergency notifications from the Jeffco Sheriff’s Office in the case of dangerous fire or other emergencies that impact community safety.

 For information regarding Jefferson County remote slash collection, burn permits and fireworks, and current Jefferson County fire restrictions and bans call the fire information hotline 303-271-8200.